metamath/lamp-guide/docs/index.md

        ( ( sin ` A ) / ( cos ` A ) ) )
 ~~~~

-> Duplicate this statement.
+> Duplicate this step.
 > In the duplicate, change <tt>( cos &#96; A) e.
 CC</tt> to `A e.
 CC`,
 > Press Enter, and unify.
-> Select that new statement and duplicate it.
-In the duplicate change
+> Select that new step and duplicate it.
+In the duplicate step change its
+> statement
 > <tt>( sin &#96; A ) e.
 CC</tt> to `A e.
 CC`, Press Enter, and unify.

 This antecedent of this latest new statement is still not exactly the same as